-Getting a DCOM error with an event ID 10016 means that a program tried to start the DCOM server with using the DCOM infrastructure, but the user doesn’t have necessary permissions to do so.
+Getting a DCOM error with an Event ID 10016 means that a program tried to start the DCOM server by using the DCOM infrastructure, but the user doesn’t have the necessary permissions to do so.
 This is a known error that remains from older Windows editions, but it isn’t actually solved when you upgrade to a newer version of the OS and is also seen in Windows 8 and 10.

-You will receive this in a form of a system error, and you will also get a message which contains a CLSID and APPID.
-This error may be completely harmless, but seeing it and having to deal with it all the time can be annoying.
+You will receive this in the form of a system error, and you will also get a message which contains a CLSID and APPID.
+This DCOM error may be completely harmless, but seeing it and having to deal with it all the time can be annoying.

 There is a solution that has been proven to work for a lot of users, and to do that you will need the CLSID and APPID from the error message, and you should follow the steps in the method below.

 Method 1: Give the Sufficient Permissions to the App Causing the Error